pauromeu/eigenvalue-pcsc/README.md

 \end{align*}
 $$

 So, let's find the three eigenvalues and the corresponding eigenvectors.
-We can use the **Power Metho**d** to obtain the largest one.
+We can use the **Power Method** to obtain the largest one.

 ```bash
 build/Eigenvalue-PCSC --matrix=dum3 --solver=pm